RIM caps dismal year with another profit warning

 "We can only hope that this increasing dissonance will accelerate necessary changes at the top of the company."

+Many analysts have lost patience with RIM after a series of product missteps and profit warnings.
+RIM also faced an embarrassing global outage in October, when customers were stranded without e-mail and the popular BlackBerry messaging service for several days.

+If RIM cannot convince developers to build apps for the languishing PlayBook, its new smartphones will struggle to gain traction against the iPhone and Android devices that already boast a huge library of applications.

-Seeking to boost anemic PlayBook sales, RIM recently slashed prices on the device and plans to expand the promotion.
-It sold only about 150,000 tablets in the quarter to November 26, down from 200,000 in the previous quarter - a tiny fraction of the 11 million iPads that Apple sold in its latest quarter.
+Seeking to boost anemic PlayBook sales, RIM recently slashed prices on the device and it now plans to expand the promotion to help increase its market share in the segment.
+RIM sold only about 150,000 tablets in the quarter to November 26, down from 200,000 in the previous quarter - a tiny fraction of the 11 million iPads that Apple sold in its latest quarter.

 "RIM is continuing to suffer from its Playbook endeavors," said CCS Insight analyst Geoff Blaber.
 "It hurt RIM initially by diverting focus, but muted demand is now becoming clearly visible in the financials."